manzaloros/Reviews-Service/README.md

-# item-specs-and-seller-reviews
+# seller-reviews
-For an individual item's description and specs, as well as the seller's reviews.
+For displaying a seller's reviews.
+Instead of displaying an individual item's reviews, this module displays the reviews that the item's seller has received.